 What does it mean?

-You hired your consultant for a reason.
+You hired your nonprofit consultant for a reason.
 It’s important that you listen to their advice, even if you don’t agree with everything they suggest.

 A consultant is a partner to your organization, and you should work together to achieve your common goal.
 Though you can and should ask questions when you’re uncertain, it’s important to take your consultant’s expertise into consideration when you’re working with them.